adbar/htmldate/docs/index.rst

 On the command-line
 -------------------

-A basic command-line interface is included:
+A command-line interface is included:

 .. code-block:: bash